HyrumHansen/math4610/task8.md

 -inf
 ```

-This output solution is clearly not correct, and is only given after a runtime error
+This output solution is clearly not correct, and is only given after a runtime error.
+Thus, we assume that another method is needed to compute the solution to this system.